-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Kenya while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Kenya while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Kenya.

 Kenya lies on the equator in Eastern Africa and borders the Indian Ocean.
-45 million people live in the country, 60% of whom are under the age of 25.
+Over 50 million people live in the country, more than 60% of whom are under the age of 25.

 When negotiating terms of an employment contract and offer letter with an employee in Kenya, it may be useful to keep the following in mind: